wallarm/product-documentation/docs/latest/updating-migrating/older-versions/ingress-controller.md

 Change the Wallarm module configuration set in the `values.yaml` file as follows:

-* [Migrate](../migrate-ip-lists-to-node-3.md) the IP list configuration.
+* If upgrading from version 2.18 or lower, [migrate](../migrate-ip-lists-to-node-3.md) the IP list configuration.
 There are the following parameters potentially to be deleted from `values.yaml`:

     ```diff
     controller: